TestGorilla LogoTestGorilla Logo

 • Expecting and pressuring workers to put in 60- or 70-hour work weeks

-When these behaviors are normalized, it doesn’t just cause employee burnout.
-It could lead to lasting pain and mental triggers and even cause workplace trauma.
+In more extreme cases, these behaviors could lead to lasting pain and even cause workplace trauma.

 To tackle a toxic culture, you have to be proactive in generating workplace positivity: